 Come and find out what makes West Dean College of Arts and Conservation such a unique place to study with an international reputation.Find out more

-Scholarships and bursaries are available from £500.
+Scholarships and bursaries available up to £2,500.
 Find out more about funding opportunities

 The MFA (Master of Fine Art) at West Dean College of Arts and Conservation is an advanced two-year full-time masters of fine art designed to further advance students' capacities in practical, theoretical and professional domains, with an emphasis on specialist studio practice.
-The programme is designed to allow students to establish and refine the core concerns and ambitions of their work, as well as subjecting that work to critical scrutiny and self-reflection.
+MFA students will establish and refine core concerns and ambitions, as well as subjecting the work to critical scrutiny and self-reflection.
 Interdisciplinary practices are encouraged and supported, as well as those focused on a single discipline such as Drawing, Painting, Printmaking, Sculpture, Drawing, Tapestry and Textiles.
+You will benefit from sustained periods of studio-based activity, with dissertation requirements coming early in the second year.

 All full-time Fine Arts students are provided with a large individual workspace in the Edward James Studios.
-In addition to specialist spaces dedicated to Painting and Drawing, Sculpture and Tapestry and Textile-based work, the studios include a Seminar Room, a materials and tool store, a small photographic darkroom, bookable exhibition and research spaces, plus an IT suite with digital editing software.
-A self-contained Print Room offers specialist facilities for etching, aquatint, monoprinting, woodblock and linocut.
-Students can work on a large-scale in the Sculpture Courtyard, which is also suitable for work in stone carving, and can access the specialist Arts and Conservation Library.
+In addition to specialist spaces dedicated to Painting and Drawing, Sculpture and Tapestry and Textile-based work, the studios include:

 Access to Short Courses